johnstack/what-the-machine-saw/README.md

 ## Open source license

-Licensed under the open source [MIT License](https://github.com/TheScienceMuseum/collection-chrome-extension/blob/master/LICENSE) with the exception of the SMG Sans font which is copyright The Board of Trustees of the Science Museum.
+[Code](https://github.com/johnstack/what-the-machine-saw) licensed under the open source [MIT License](https://github.com/TheScienceMuseum/collection-chrome-extension/blob/master/LICENSE) with the exception of the SMG Sans font which is copyright The Board of Trustees of the Science Museum.